toralf/torutils/README.md

 1. trust Tor authorities and snowflake
 2. block the ip for 30 min if > 5 inbound connection attempts per minute are made _[*]_
 3. block the ip for 30 min if > 3 inbound connections are established _[**]_
-4. ignore a connection attempt from an ip hosting < 2 relays if 1 inbound connection is already established _[***]_
+4. ignore a connection attempt from an ip hosting only 1 relay if 1 inbound connection is already established _[***]_
 5. ignore a connection attempt if 2 inbound connections are already established

 _[*]_ a 3-4 digit number of ips are blocked
 _[**]_ about 50 ips per day do "tunnel" rule 4 and 5
-_[***]_ jq is needed to gather the ips where >1 Tor relay are running and fill them into an ipset (line [35](ipv4-rules.sh#L35)).
+_[***]_ jq is needed to query for ips where 2 Tor relays are running on it (line [35](ipv4-rules.sh#L35)).
-But the rule set would work with this ip set being empty nevertheless.
+But the rule set would even work if this ip set is empty.
-However that would affect Tor relays running at the same ip.
+However that would affect all pairs Tor relays running at the same ip.
-As soon as the 1st of 2 Tor relays, running at such an ip, established a connection to the local filtered ORPort, then all subsequent connection attempts from the other Tor relay of that ip are ignored.
+As soon as one of such a pair established a connection to the local filtered ORPort, then all subsequent connection attempts from the other are ignored.
-Instead the other Tor relay has to wait for the local Tor relay to open a connection to it.
+Instead the other has to wait for the local Tor to open a connection to it.

 ### Installation and configuration hints

 Only the IPv4 case is covered.
 For IPv6 replace "4" with "6" or simply add "6" where needed and adapt the line numbers.

-If the detection of the local Tor relays doesn't work (line [133](ipv4-rules.sh#L133)), then:
+If the parsing of the torrc (line [145](ipv4-rules.sh#L145)) doesn't work, then:
-1. specify them in the environment, eg.:
+1. specify the relays in the environment, eg.:
     ```bash
     export CONFIGURED_RELAYS="1.2.3.4:443"
     export CONFIGURED_RELAYS6="[cafe::beef]:9001"
     ```
-1. -and/or- create a pull requests to fix it ;)
+1. -and/or- create a pull requests to fix the script ;)

 Allow inbound traffic to additional local network services by:
 1. specifying them in the environment, eg.: